Christina Paxson: Brown University

-Under Paxson's leadership, Brown students and graduates have earned among the most Fulbright Scholarships of all U.S. universities.
-Paxson has also sustained undergraduate financial aid as the fastest-growing area of Brown's budget by increasing scholarships for low-income families and eliminating loans from university-awarded financial aid packages, as part of The Brown Promise, in addition to Brown's Pathways to Diversity and Inclusion action plan.
+Paxson sustained undergraduate financial aid as the fastest-growing area of Brown's budget by increasing scholarships for low-income families and eliminating loans from university-awarded financial aid packages, as part of The Brown Promise, in addition to Brown's Pathways to Diversity and Inclusion action plan.

-As president, Paxson has focused on a set of strategic goals announced in 2014; among these institutional priorities are data science, the creative arts, and brain science.
 Under Paxson's leadership, the University has established a School of Public Health as well as a number of centers and institutes including the Brown Arts Institute, the Brown Institute for Translational Science, the Data Science Initiative, and the Nelson Center for Entrepreneurship.

 Paxson has overseen an expansion of Brown's academic, performing arts, and residential facilities.
 Expansion of Brown's physical footprint under Paxson's leadership has been controversial, at times spurring criticism from community organizations and preservation groups.

 In 2019, she told the university that she would not implement a BDS platform after a student passed referendum in favor of such, with 27.5% of students voting.
 She also said she could not make public the details of the university's investments.

 A fall 2021 poll by The Brown Daily Herald found that 47.1% of surveyed students "strongly" or "somewhat" disapproved of Paxson's leadership while 32.8% "strongly" or "somewhat" approved.
 The publication's fall 2017 poll placed Paxson's approval rating at 61.9%.

-Other activities
+Social engagement

 In 2013, Paxson wrote a New Republic op-ed arguing for the humanities' ongoing relevance from an economist's perspective.
 She has also maintained other institutional affiliations: in addition to being a member of the Council on Foreign Relations, she was elected to the American Academy of Arts and Sciences in 2017.

-In 2016, she became a member of the board of directors of the Federal Reserve Bank of Boston.
-After serving as its deputy chair, she became the chair of its board of directors in 2021.
+In 2016, Paxson joined the board of directors of the Federal Reserve Bank of Boston.
+After serving as its deputy chair, she became chair in 2021.